jetchegaray/design_patterns/README.md

 ## Design Patterns in Typescript & Javascript

-this is a proyect to help anyone who needs it to refresh the most common patterns from Gang of four, you can find javascript, typescript and javascript on node the idea was give the person who wants to explore the project an idea of different escenarios on different sintaxis.
+This is a project to help anyone who needs it to refresh the most common patterns from Gang of Four.
+You can find javascript, typescript, and javascript on node the idea was to give the person who wants to explore the project an idea of different scenarios on different syntaxis.

 ## Table of Contents